Acting Chief Executive Officer

-Susan has over 15 years of experience working with youth in residential, inpatient, outpatient, emergency rooms, and homes.
+Susan assumed the role of acting CEO in April 2021 after serving as Chief Operating Officer at Italian Home for four years.
+She has over 15 years of experience working with youth in residential, inpatient, outpatient, emergency rooms, and homes.
 Her strengths include program development and expansion, clinical assessment, operations, quality improvement, and budgeting.
 Susan received her undergraduate degree in Psychology and Latin American Studies from Boston College.
 She later returned to her alma mater to earn her Masters of Social Work degree.

 Susan’s expertise is in child and adolescent mental health, having trained at Children’s Hospital.
 She held important child program management positions at South Shore Mental Health, Riverside Community Care, Tenet Healthcare, and Jewish Family & Children’s Service.
 Most recently, as Child and Adolescent Division Director at JF&CS Susan expanded CBHI services as well as implemented innovative case management and respite programs for youth with autism.
 She has also been on the faculty at Boston College School of Social Work where she taught a graduate level course “Clinical Practice with Children and Families”.